-The white sturgeon subcommittee of the Resident Fish Advisory Committee has developed a set of Phase 1 monitoring strategies for populations above Bonneville Dam.
-It is expected that these strategies will assist the ISRP in their review of proposals submitted for consideration in the Council's RME Categorical Review.
-Phase 2 will continue in the Fall with the development of monitoring strategies for populations below Bonneville Dam, in the mid-Columbia, and in the Kootenai River.
-The group also anticipates developing common monitoring protocols to be included in the monitoring strategy that will be submitted to Council in January 2011.
-Under the FY2011 CBFWA contract, the white sturgeon group would like to develop assessment and basinwide reporting standards for white sturgeon for the Status of the Resource Report.
+In 2010 and 2011, the white sturgeon subcommittee of the Resident Fish Advisory Committee developed a set of draft implementation strategies for populations above Bonneville Dam to assist the ISRP in their review of proposals submitted for consideration in the NPCC's RM&E and resident Fish categorical reviews.
+Phase II will continue with the development of implementation strategies for populations below Bonneville Dam and in the mid-Columbia.
+During 2012, the group anticipates developing common monitoring protocols to be included in the monitoring strategy that will be submitted to NPCC as well as data sharing protocols.